 Federal-State health insurance program for low-income individuals

 *If you are not eligible for Medicaid, your child(ren) may still be able to receive health coverage from the Children’s Health Insurance Program (CHIP).
-For questions about eligibility and benefits, contact your Medicaid office.*
+Contact your Medicaid office.*

 Mental Health and Anti-Addiction Services Administration